Google Named Our Category. Here's the Layer Underneath It.

 That sentence is the substrate thesis in plain English.
 A general-purpose LLM running a broad scan can produce a story about what changed.
 Verifying that story, on a specific page, on a defensible schedule, with a screenshot and a timestamp, is a different system.

-Another prospect, an engineering services firm, put the economics in one line:
+Another customer, an engineering services firm, put the economics in one line:

 "Right now we've got multiple project managers all spending time looking at these sites when we could have one person doing that."